pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 SLIST           a structure which describes the name servers and the
                 zone which the resolver is currently trying to query.

+DELEG-aware SLIST needs to be able to hold two types of information - delegations defined by NS records and also by DELEG records.
+DELEG and NS delegations can create cyclic dependencies and/or lead to duplicate entries which point onto the same server.
+Suitable limits MUST be enforced to limit damage EVEN IF SOMEONE HAS INCORRECTLY CONFIGURED SOME DATA.

 Modified description of Step 2.
 Find the best servers to ask follows:

 Step 2 looks for a name server to ask for the required data.